Brush Care & Feeding

 To start, lather consists of three components: soap (or cream), water and air.
 Get those proportions right and you will build terrific lather!
 Let’s get to it….

-First off, most lather “failures” come from using too much water—or too much water too soon!
-So lesson #1 is controlling water application.
-The rule of thumb is: better too little than too much.
+First off, most lather “failures” come from using too much water.
+So, lesson #1 is controlling water application.
+The rule of thumb is to use too little rather than too much.
 You can always add more water, but it’s tough to take it away.

 We like to soak the entire puck in water for five minutes or so while showering.
 Soaking the entire puck works for especially well for hard soaps like Mitchell’s Wool Fat—and for those who have hard water.
 The idea is to soften the soap to get it ready for “Loading the Brush.”
 (Cream users can obviously bypass this step.)